The Birthday boy and his best chocolate cake.

 Baking is like catharsis to Madhushree.
 Long and tiring days, illness, nothing can deter her.
 I say jokingly , she bakes when it rains, she bakes when it doesn’t and she even bakes on days which doesn’t have a Y in it.
 We ordered Chinese food for lunch, which is again everyone’s favourite but Tugga enjoys the most.
 Yes, I have had some wildest parties, some getaways, some cosy moments with Baba and Ma but all these seems from a distant past now.
 I realise this is another phase of life where happiness of kids on your special day becomes important.
 I remained extra sweet to him, hugged him many a times without any reason, played with Brishti endlessly and didn’t think about any work.

 Promises for next year and heartfelt gratitude.

 They say count your blessings.
 I do that on every opportunity, on every occassion.
 Wired messages are the call of the day.
 Friends and relatives called, sent messages, used my wall on facebook and even facebook stories to remember my special day.
 I remain grateful to you all.
-Next year I promise to cook a meal for the entire family, so my cooking game has to go up beyond Rogan Josh (link ) and Kosha Mangsho (link) It was awkward to cut the cake and Madhushree I decided rather we shoot the cake for the blog and then all of us enjoyed the best chocolate cake together.
-I felt a sense of calmness and peace within.
+Next year I promise to cook a meal for the entire family, so my cooking game has to go up beyond Rogan Josh (link ) and Kosha Mangsho (link) It was awkward to cut the cake and Madhushree I decided rather we shoot the cake for the blog.
+Then all of us enjoyed the best chocolate cake together.
+I felt a sense of calmness within.
 I tried to capture and remember as many moments as possible, I had lost Baba 4 years back within 15 days of my birthday.
 Birthdays also at times, bring in memories which you don’t want to remember.

 Over to Madhushree: